 You can configure the behavior of completions through Tools > Options > Text Editor > Python > Advanced".
 Among these, Filter list based on search string: applies filtering of completion suggestions as you type (default is checked), and Member completion displays intersection of members shows only completions that are supported by all possible types (default is unchecked).
 See Options - completion results.

 When writing code that calls a function, signature help appears when you type the opening

-( and displays any documentation and parameter information that is available.
+( and displays available documentation and parameter information.
 You can also make it appear with Ctrl+Shift+Space inside a function call.
-The information displayed depends on the documentation strings in the function's source code, but will include any default values.
+The information displayed depends on the documentation strings in the function's source code, but includes any default values.

 To disable signature help, go to Tools > Options > Text Editor > Python > General and clear Statement completion > Parameter information.

 Code coloring uses information from code analysis to colors variables, statements, and other parts of your code.
-For example, variables that refer to modules or classes may be shown in a different color to functions or other values, and parameter names appear in a different color to local or global variables (note that by default, functions are not shown in bold):
+For example, variables that refer to modules or classes may be shown in a different color than functions or other values, and parameter names appear in a different color than local or global variables.
+(By default, functions are not shown in bold):

-To customize the colors used,go to Tools > Options > Environment > Fonts and Colors and modify the Python entries in the Display items list.
+To customize the colors, go to Tools > Options > Environment > Fonts and Colors and modify the Python entries in the Display items list:

 To disable code coloring, go to Tools > Options > Text Editor > Python > Advanced and clear Miscellaneous Options > Color names based on type.
 See Options - Miscellaneous Options.

 Code snippets are fragments of code that can be inserted into your files by typing a shortcut and pressing Tab, or using the Edit > IntelliSense > Insert Code Snippet Surround With commands.
 For example, typing